GhettoGirl/MusicConsole.js/README.md

 × `plistfile` *playlist name* </br>
 Loads the given Music Console Playlist and plays all entries.
 See the **Playlist** guide below how to work with playlists.

+× `clear` </br>
+Clears all output from the terminal and prints the header again.

 × `exit` </br>
 You know what it does :P